icon-project/icon-project.github.io/docs/icon_network.md

 | SCORE audit     | on  |

 To receive test ICX, please send email to `testicx@icon.foundation` with following information.
+- Testnet node url
+- Address to receive the testnet ICX.
+Address should start with `hx` followed by 20 byte string.

 ## Mainnet